z2-2z/Chameleon/README.md

 option <name> = <value>;
 ```

-Currently there are two options:
+Currently there are three options:
 - `endianness`: Sets the endianness of numericals (`native`, `little`, `big`, default: `native`)
 - `scheduling`: Determines the strategy how to select variables from a oneof (`round-robin`, `random`, default: `round-robin`)
 - `depth`: After `depth` items on the "call stack" the generator resorts to minimal expansion of all variables.
 Optionals are skipped,